Forest fires are becoming more frequent and intense.

 Forests are becoming less able to bounce back from fires

 (New Scientist: 11 March 2019)

-This is one climate feedback that can run in reverse.
-By radically expanding forests we can drawdown carbon dioxide and reduce extreme heat, drought, and fire.
+This forest fire feedback can run in reverse: by radically expanding forests, we can draw down carbon dioxide and reduce extreme heat, drought, and fire.
 It’s one way to reduce the impact of climate change.
-However, there are still too many developers, arsonists and careless humans who are burning our forests.
 We need to expand forests before drought and fires become too dominant.

 Updated 28 March 2022